mozilla/mozregression/README.md

 set of python dependencies.
 From your mozregression checkout, you can install these inside a virtual development environment.

-This is a two step process:
+After checking out the mozregression repository from GitHub, this is a two step process:

 1. If you don't have it already, install [virtualenv](https://virtualenv.pypa.io/en/stable/).

-2. Activate virtualenv and install dependencies:
+2. From inside your mozregression checkout, activate virtualenv and install dependencies:

 ```bash
 virtualenv -p /usr/bin/python3 venv